joseph987/Arbetsprov/README.md

 ## Other
 * No template engine was used, but the little html generated was created using JS and document.createElement.
 * No jQuery, or Sizzle or the like was used, but created a j**o**Query function that mimics jQuery **$** function and implemented a **find** function for subselects from element.
 * Nothing was actually mentioned regarding the font, so the icons are not exacly rendered as in the UI.
 Knowing the font would have helped fix that.
 I'm sure it's a minor detail.
-The SVG files was kept and not bundled in the CSS or HTML.
+The SVG files was kept and not bundled in the CSS, JS or HTML.